Make this vegan pulled pork and put it into a sandwich in 30 minutes! It uses jackfruit crisped in a pan for a simple, easy incredible flavor.

 - Grilled Veggie Kabobs

 - You can substitute the jackfruit with 2 pounds of shredded mushrooms, portobello or king oyster work best.

 - Depending on how salty your BBQ sauce is, you may not need to add any extra salt.
 Wait until the end and salt to taste.

-- Make this recipe oil free by substituting broth for oil when sautéing.
+- Make this jackfruit pulled pork recipe oil free by substituting broth for oil when sautéing.

 - You want the jackfruit to really crisp to get the right texture.
 If you stop sautéing too early it will be soft and mushy.

-- You can also store tightly sealed vegan pulled pork in the freezer for up to 3 months.
-Defrost before reheating.
+- You can also store it tightly sealed in the freezer for up to 3 months.

 - Reheat on the stovetop for the best results, but a microwave works as well to save time.